Fertility Law – Frequently Asked Questions

 ii) have been provided access to advice or opinion given by the advisor or promoter regarding tax consequences.

-According to the CRA Guidance and the Explanatory Notes, the following activities do not trigger the contingent fee hallmark and as a result, are not reportable to the extent the transaction is limited to the circumstances below:
+According to the CRA Guidance and the Explanatory Notes, the following activities do not trigger the contingent fee hallmark and as a result, are not reportable to the extent the transaction is limited to the circumstances below and no other specific hallmark is met:

 a) A fee for the claiming of the scientific research and experimental development (SR&ED) tax credits;